Characters: The Walking Dead Comic

 - Bald Woman: Naturally.

 - Big Bad: Seems to be getting set up as one for the Whisperers arc.
+Issue 144 cements it when she beheads twelve supporting characters and leaves their heads on pikes as a warning to Rick's group.

 - Mama Bear: Played with.
 While she goes to the trouble of a hostage exchange to get Lydia back, she allows her men to constantly rape her.